rust-lang/rfcs/text/0000-capture-disjoint-fields.md

 When generating a capture expression, we must decide if the output should be owned or if it can be a reference.
 In a non-`move` closure, a capture expression will *only* produce owned data if ownership of that data is required by the body of the closure.
-In a `move` closure, will *always* produced owned data unless the captured binding does not have ownership.
+A `move` closure will *always* produce owned data unless the captured binding does not have ownership.

-Note that *all* functions are considered impure (including to overloaded deref impls).
-And, for the sake of capturing, all indexing is considered impure *(see unresolved)*.
+Note that *all* functions are considered impure (including to overloaded deref implementations).
+And, for the sake of capturing, all indexing is considered impure.
 It is possible that overloaded `Deref::deref` implementations could be marked as pure by using a new, marker trait (such as `DerefPure`) or attribute (such as `#[deref_transparent]`).
 However, such a solution should be proposed in a separate RFC.
 In the meantime, `<Box as Deref>::deref` could be a special case of a pure function *(see unresolved)*.

 Also note that, because capture expressions are all subsets of the closure body, this RFC does not change *what* is executed.
 It does change the order/number of